mardhiah2207-coder/IDB30102_GROUPJ_SQLInjectionCrossEnvironment/02_Literature_Review/02_Comparison_of_Existing_Techniques.md

 Overall, the reviewed studies demonstrate that ML and DL techniques can achieve high SQL Injection detection performance.
 However, the reported performance is often associated with the datasets used for training and evaluation.

 Therefore, high accuracy on a single dataset does not necessarily demonstrate that a model can generalise effectively to other SQL Injection datasets.
-This observation motivates further investigation into cross-dataset evaluation.
+This observation encourages further investigation into cross-dataset evaluation.

 For the proposed research, Random Forest is selected as a practical ML approach because it provides a relatively straightforward model structure and is easier to interpret and implement.
 The research does not assume that Random Forest is universally superior to other ML or DL techniques.
 Instead, its ability to maintain detection performance across different SQL Injection datasets will be investigated.